makriot/harry-potter-chatbot/README.md

 # FSE project group 5

-This is a repo for Foundations of Software Engineering project.
+This is a repo for Foundations of Software Engineering for AI project.
 Chatbot, trained on "Harry Potter" movies.

 To chat with model, you should put .txt or .wav files in 16kH into `input_raw` directory, then run a pipeline.
 Results with chatbot's answers will be in `output` directory.